Do you have a Travel Bucket List?

 We did not know that passports are required to purchase a ticket for entry but we still managed to walk inside the main area and through a great area of the grounds.
 There were one-way pedestrian traffic and a 1 km exit via the lake.

-What was so fun was how many people wanted their photo taken with us.
-But when we couldn’t work out how to exit, one lot of teenagers stuck with us for about half a kilometre helping us find the way.
+What was so fun was how many people wanted their photo taken with us in Beijing with kids.
+But when we couldn’t work out how to exit, one lot of teenagers stuck with us for about half a kilometer helping us find the way.

-We’ve found folks all over China to be incredibly helpful.
-Whether we are out exploring, or within our hotel, to us the Chinese were incredibly sweet, well mannered, and above all professional and caring.
-We found this especially when exploring Beijing with kids.
+We’ve found folks all over Beijing with kids in tow to still be incredibly helpful.
+Whether we are out exploring, or within our hotel, to us, the Chinese were incredibly sweet, well mannered, and above all professional and caring.
+We found this, especially when exploring Beijing with kids.

-Staying at the Fairmont Beijing has been an amazing time, and as we farewell China I can say that this entire country has far exceeded my expectations and that I would definitely recommend it as a destination for single parents and families alike.
+Staying at the Fairmont Beijing has been an amazing time, and as we farewell China I can say that this entire country has far exceeded my expectations.
+I would definitely recommend it as a destination for single parents and families alike vacationing in Beijing with kids.